chrisstef/polyplace/README.md

 npx hardhat run scripts/deploy.js --network hardhat
 ```

+Paste the deployed address in the `constants.js` file.

 Finally you just need to run the following command in your terminal to open the User Interface:

 ```